za/za.github.io/about.md

 permalink: /about/
 ---

 Why Aurora Borealis?
-Aurora Borealis is the name of northern sky lights.
-I am dreaming, someday I could see Aurora Borealis.
+Aurora Borealis is the name of northern lights.
+I have a dream that someday I could see this beautiful northern lights.